spiceai/docs/spiceaidocs/docs/data-accelerators/index.md

 ## Behavior on Zero Results

 By default, accelerated datasets will only return results that have been accelerated locally.
-If the locally accelerated data is a subset of the full dataset in the federated source, i.e. through setting `refresh_sql` or configuring retention policies, queries against the accelerated dataset may return zero results, where the federated table would return results.
+If the locally accelerated data is a subset of the full dataset in the federated source, i.e. through setting `refresh_sql`, `refresh_data_period` or configuring retention policies, queries against the accelerated dataset may return zero results, where the federated table would return results.

 Control this behavior by setting `on_zero_results` in the acceleration configuration.